tijohans/paddleup/README.md

 # PaddleUp!
 Table Tennis Dashboard

 This project was created as part of the course IDG2100 Full Stack development at NTNU Gjøvik.

+Made by:

+Thor Ivar Nirisen Johansen
+Nicolas Laukemann
+Håvard Larsen

 ## Getting Started